Pranay-0741/gym-tracking-google-sheets/readme.md

 ## Motivation

-This project was created to solve a real-world problem: a gym owner friend was managing all member records on paper, leading to clutter, mismanagement, and lack of insight.
+This project was created to solve a real-world problem: a gym owner who is my friend was managing all member records on paper, leading to clutter, mismanagement, and lack of insight.
 This system provides a clean, automated alternative.

 ## Key Features